apache/metron/metron-maven-archetypes/README.md

 Configure the project properties.
 Ending up with something like this:

 Confirm properties configuration:
-groupId: org.someorg
+* groupId: org.someorg
-artifactId: someparser
+* artifactId: metron-parser-nice-extension
-version: 1.0-SNAPSHOT
+* version: 0.4.0
-package: org.someorg.parsers
+* package: org.someorg.parsers
-metronVersion: 0.4.0
+* metronVersion: 0.4.0
-parserClassName: Nice
+* parserClassName: Nice
-parserName: nice
+* parserName: nice

 This will produce a project: